 Case Description

-Day to day activities thought us that, the collision between something massive and something small and frail, usually ends up pretty bad for the small object and affects little to not at all the massive object, when it comes to aircraft collisions with birds and other wildlife creatures, things tend to go bad for both parties.
+Day to day activities thought us that, the collision between something massive and something small and frail, usually ends up pretty bad for the small object and affects little to not at all the massive object.
+But when it comes to aircraft collisions, with birds and other wildlife creatures, things tend to go bad for both parties.
 Usually killing the animal and ruining the aircraft, possible for the rest of its “life”.